rikvandersanden/dburriss.github.io/_posts/2017-02-14-ddd-glossary.md

 ### Bounded context

 The *Bounded context* is the context in which the *Ubiquitous language* and the corresponding models are valid.
 As developer it is a common trap to fall into to try reuse code and concepts across contexts.
 This is a recipe for disaster since the terms and verbs used to describe a model in one context will likely be similar but not the same.
 This results in blurring of the model to cater for both.
 This adds confusion as well as inviting changes with unintended consequences.
 This is especially true when a model is shared across more than one team (strongly concider whether it really is one context).

+#### Example

+Imagine a Product class in the Logistics domain.
+For tracking around the warehouse you need a barcode, for shipping you need the packaged dimensions and weight.
+Now think of a product for display on an e-commerce website.
+You need photos, description, and other specs like its actual dimensions unpacked.
+Why would a developer need all of this at one time?
+Why confuse matters?
+Why would the clients of the code like a scanner in the warehouse or a customer on the website need both?
+If all that is shared is maybe a name and a SKU, is the code sharing of 2 properties worth coupling different parts of the system?
+Different teams together?
+There are many reasons to want to keep these mdoels seperated based on their context and few reasons to combine them.
+Yet it is a very common occurance in development.
+Why?
+Code re-use.
+Only re-use models if they are indeed the same model.

 ### Entities